TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

 Termination

-Though weâd much rather you stay, you can stop using our Services any time.
+Though we’d much rather you stay, you can stop using our Services any time.
 We reserve the right to suspend or end the Services at any time, with or without cause, and with or without notice.
-For example, we may suspend or terminate your use if you are not complying with these Terms, or use the Services in any way that would cause us legal liability or disrupt othersâ use of the Services.
+For example, we may suspend or terminate your use if you are not complying with these Terms, or use the Services in any way that would cause us legal liability or disrupt others’ use of the Services.
 If we suspend or terminate your use, we will try to let you know in advance and help you retrieve data, though there may be some cases (for example, repeatedly or flagrantly violating these Terms, a court order, or danger to other users) where we may suspend immediately.

-Bitcasa is Available âAS-ISâ
+Bitcasa is Available “AS-IS”

-Though we want to provide a great service, there are certain things about the service we canât promise.
-The services and software are provided âas isâ, at your own risk, without express or implied warranty or condition of any kind.
+Though we want to provide a great service, there are certain things about the service we can’t promise.
+The services and software are provided “as is”, at your own risk, without express or implied warranty or condition of any kind.
 We also disclaim any warranties of merchantability, fitness for a particular purpose or non-infringement.

 Bitcasa will have no responsibility for any harm to your computer system, loss or corruption of data, or other harm that results from your access to or use of the Services or Software.
 Some states do not allow the types of disclaimers in this paragraph, so they may not apply to you.